 Willingway’s philosophy of alcohol and drug addiction is a little bit different than the stigma and stereotypes that most people are used to.
 We believe that addiction is a disease that can be successfully treated with love, respect and a solid program of recovery.
-Of course, it doesn’t hurt that our rehab center employs some of the top addiction medicine physicians in the country, some of the most tenured nursing staff of any treatment center, and incredible treatment programs that have been developed over the past 45 years.
+Of course, it doesn’t hurt that our rehab center has employed some of the top addiction medicine physicians in the country, some of the most tenured nursing staff of any treatment center, and effective treatment programs that have been developed over the past 45 years.
 Besides all this, our idea on addiction is the same – We love you until you can learn to love yourself.

 Alcoholism, generally speaking, is repeated drinking that causes trouble in the drinker’s personal, professional, family or school life.
 Drug addiction is drug use that presents problems in a person’s life.

 Medically defined, alcoholism is a disease in which there is impaired control over drinking, preoccupation with alcohol, continued use of alcohol in the face of adverse consequences, and distorted thinking.

 When alcoholics drink, they can’t always predict when they’ll stop, how much they’ll drink, or what the consequences of their drinking will be.
 Denial of the negative effects of alcohol in their lives is common in alcoholics and those close to them.